Sereepisuth Temeeyaves: Criticism of Prem Tinsulanonda

 Sereepisuth came under fire for his role in a petition to remove General Prem Tinsulanonda from his leadership of King Bhumibol Adulyadej's Privy Council.
 Police Special Branch Commander Lt-General Theeradech Rodpho-thong refused to file charges of lèse majesté against activists who launched a petition, claiming that the law only applied to members of the royal family.
 Two days later, he was demoted by Sereepisuth.

 Relationship with the junta

 Sereepisuth often sided with the Council for National Security (CNS) rather than his own staff.
 After numerous bombs were exploded simultaneously on 27 May 2007 in Hat Yai, the police Special Branch claimed it was confident that the explosions were linked to the southern insurgency.
 The Special branch cited intelligence reports from two days before the blasts warning that two youngsters from the southern provinces were sneaking explosive devices into Songkhla.
 However, the CNS spokesperson claimed that there was reason to believe that the bombs were set off by people who were losing political power, a common euphemism for the deposed government of Thaksin Shinawatra.
 Sereepisuth agreed with the CNS.

-Junta critic Maj Gen Khattiya Sawasdipol was convicted for defaming and sentenced to jail for four months in jail after he criticised Sereepisuth's crackdown on gambling dens.
+Junta critic Maj Gen Khattiya Sawasdipol was convicted of defaming and sentenced to four months in jail after he criticised Sereepisuth's crackdown on gambling dens.